Position

 • Associate's or Bachelor's degree in Neurodiagnostic Technology or a related field.

-• Minimum of 2 years of experience as a Neurodiagnostic Technician.
+• Minimum of 2 years of experience in a clinical setting.

-• Strong knowledge of neuroanatomy and physiology.
+• Strong knowledge of neuroanatomy and neurophysiology.

-• Excellent attention to detail and ability to work with minimal supervision.
+• Excellent attention to detail and analytical skills.

 Is becoming a Neurodiagnostic Technician a good career path?